xhermitx/gitpulse-tracker/README.md

-# codefolio-scanner
+# gitpulse-tracker
-CodeFolio Scanner is an innovative recruiting tool designed to streamline the talent acquisition process for tech companies.
+GitPulse Tracker is an innovative recruiting tool designed to streamline the talent acquisition process for tech companies.